jakubsob/jakubsob/README.md

 ---

-I'm also working on a book [Automated Testing in R](https://jakubsob.github.io/automated-testing-in-r/).
+I'm also working on a [Automated Testing in R](https://jakubsob.github.io/automated-testing-in-r/) book .